wp-plugins/peer-categories/readme.txt

 If you directly assigned the categories "Fruiting" and "Pumpkin" to a post, `peer_categories()` would return a list that consists of: "Bell Pepper", "Cucumber", and "Pumpkin".
 Notice that since "Fruiting" was a parent to a directly assigned category, it and its peers are not included in the list.
 If only "Fruiting" were selected as a category, then "Leafy", "Fruiting", and "Podded" would have been listed.

 By default, categories are listed as an HTML list.
-The first argment to the template tag allows you to define a custom separator, e.g. to have a simple comma-separated list of peer categories: `<?php peer_categories(','); ?>`.
+The first argument to the template tag allows you to define a custom separator, e.g. to have a simple comma-separated list of peer categories: `<?php peer_categories(','); ?>`.

 As with categories listed via `the_category()`, categories that are listed are presented as links to the respective category's archive page.

-Example usage (based on preceeding example):
+Example usage (based on preceding example):

 * `<?php peer_categories(); ?>`